 Emergentism is the philosophical belief that life is the result of the emergence of complex systems from simpler ones.
 Emergentists believe that life is the result of the interaction of physical and chemical forces, and that life is something more than the sum of its parts.
-Emergentists argue that life is an emergent phenomenon, and that the complexity of life is the result of the interactions of its components.
+Emergentists believe that life is the result of the emergence of complex systems from simpler ones, and that life is the result of the interaction of physical and chemical forces.

 The debate between vitalism and emergentism is an ongoing one, and this book examines the arguments for and against each theory.
-It looks at the evidence for and against each theory, and explores the implications of each for our understanding of life and death.
-The book also examines the implications of the debate for our understanding of the nature of life and death, and for our understanding of the relationship between science and religion.
+It looks at the evidence for and against each theory, and examines the implications of each theory for our understanding of life and death.
+The book also looks at the implications of each theory for our understanding of the nature of life and death, and for our understanding of the relationship between life and death.

 #19.
-Vitalism vs. Supernaturalism: Vitalism and supernaturalism are two philosophical theories about the nature of life and death, and this book examines the debate between them.
-(This book examines the debate between vitalism and animism, two philosophical theories about the nature of life and death.)
+Vitalism vs. Supernaturalism:

+Vitalism and supernaturalism are two

+philosophical theories about the nature

+of life and death, and this book

+examines the debate between them.

+(This book examines the debate

+between vitalism and animism, two

+philosophical theories about the nature

+of life and death.)